BDC Hamburger Icon

 Invoicing

-We like how Stax makes invoicing straightforward and personalized, allowing you to manage cash flow for your business.
-Customize professional invoices with drag-and-drop fields, memos, and tax rates and send them via email or text.
-Set up recurring and scheduled invoices, and track payments at all stages so you know when you’ve been paid and when an invoice is still pending.
-(You’ll need at least the Pro plan tier to access the invoice generator.)
+We like how Stax makes invoicing simple and customizable, helping you manage your business’s cash flow.
+You can create professional invoices with drag-and-drop fields, memos and tax rates, and then send them via email or text.
+Set up recurring and scheduled invoices, and track payments at every stage to see when you’ve been paid and when an invoice is still pending.

 Stax invoices